confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 - All types, including inputs, intermediate representations, and final representations, must be [types that ksqlDB supports](../../concepts/functions/#supported-types).

 - The `merge` method controls how two [session windows](../../concepts/time-and-windows-in-ksqldb-queries/#session-window) fuse together when one extends and overlaps another.
-In this example, the content of the "earlier" aggregate is simply taken.
+In this example, the content of the "later" aggregate is simply taken since it by definition contains values from a later window of time.
 If you're using session windows, consider what good merge semantics are for your aggregation.

 ## Add the uberjar to ksqlDB server